Rigidity of Circle Packings with Flexible Radii: Infinitesimal Rigidity

 Three types of rigidity can be defined:

-\begin{definition} A infinitesimal flex $\mathbf{p}'$ is \textbf{proper} if $r_i'\ge 0$ for every disk $i$ in $V^+$, $r_j'\le 0$ for every disk $j$ in $V^-$, and $r_k'=0$ for every disk $k$ in $V^=$ .
-A disk packing is \textbf{infinitesimally rigid} if the only proper infinitesimal flexes are the derivatives of congruent motions. \end{definition}
+\begin{defn} An infinitesimal flex $\mathbf{p}'$ is \textbf{proper} if $r_i'\ge 0$ for every disk $i$ in $V^+$, $r_j'\le 0$ for every disk $j$ in $V^-$, and $r_k'=0$ for every disk $k$ in $V^=$ .
+A disk packing is \textbf{infinitesimally rigid} (also known as \textbf{first-order rigid}, or \textbf{statically rigid}) if all proper infinitesimal flexes are trivial. \end{defn}